TianrunCai/EXTEND/README.md

 Installation steps:
 1. Create a system environment variable "ENTEND_HOME", set a desired path of the EXTEND main folder as the value.
-2. Download and unzip the file.
+2. Download and unzip the EXTEND folder.
 3. In a command line window, change the directory to folder with unzipped files.
 4. run "python setup.py install".